cs3411-22f/cs3411-22f.github.io/index.md

 </div></div>

 > This course covers the fundamental concepts of operating systems, focusing on resource management and abstraction.
 This includes OS structure, processes and thread management, communication with peripherals (I/O), synchronization, deadlocks, memory management, Virtual Machines, cloud infrastructures, and abstractions for cloud computation.
 The workload for this class is heavy and programming intensive.
+And fun!

 ## Announcements ##